kean/Nuke/README.md

 #### Enabling Progressive Decoding (Beta)

-You need a pipeline with progressive decoding enabled:
+To use progressive image loading you need a pipeline with progressive decoding enabled:

 ```swift
 let pipeline = ImagePipeline {